13 thrilling outdoor water parks where you can beat the summer heat

 Universal's Volcano Bay water park in Orlando

-In Orlando, Volcano Bay is such an impressive outdoor water park that Universal sometimes bills it as its third Florida theme park alongside Universal Studios Florida and Islands of Adventure.
+Volcano Bay is such an impressive outdoor water park that Universal Orlando Resort gives it equal billing to its three other Orlando theme parks (Universal Studios Florida, Islands of Adventure, and the new Epic Universe).
 At the heart of this water park is the Krakatau Aqua Coaster, which whisks you through a 200-foot-tall volcano that gushes water by day and fiery “lava” at night.
+Guests also find plenty of drop slides, raft rides, water play areas, and a rapid roaring river that’s anything but lazy.

 7. Knott’s Soak City Waterpark